Functions

 Parameters

 Function parameters are defined using Pascal notation - name: type.
-Parameters are separated using commas.
-Each parameter must be explicitly typed:
+Parameters are separated using commas, and each parameter must be explicitly typed:

 You can use a trailing comma when you declare function parameters: